 Alcoholism is a common cause of both acute and chronic pancreatitis in adults.
 Long-term alcohol abuse is the most common cause of chronic pancreatitis in adults.
-Autoimmune and genetic diseases, such as cystic fibrosis, can also cause chronic pancreatitis in some patients.
+Autoimmune and genetic diseases, such as cystic fibrosis, can also cause chronic pancreatitis in some people.

-Most people who have acute or chronic pancreatitis experience upper abdominal pain as their primary symptom.
-Some of those who have chronic pancreatitis may show inflammation on imaging scans, but otherwise may show no symptoms.
+Most people who have acute or chronic pancreatitis experience middle-left upper abdominal pain as their primary symptom.
+Some people who have chronic pancreatitis may show inflammation on diagnostic imaging scans, but otherwise may show no symptoms.

 Other symptoms of pancreatitis may include:

-People who have chronic pancreatitis may also experience steatorrhea, or fatty stools that give off a foul odor.
+People who have chronic pancreatitis may also experience steatorrhea, which is fatty stools that give off a foul odor.
 Steatorrhea can be a sign of malabsorption.
-This means you’re not getting all of your essential nutrients because your pancreas doesn’t secrete enough digestive enzymes to break down your food.
+This means you’re not getting all of your essential nutrients from your diet because your pancreas doesn’t produce and secrete enough digestive enzymes to break down your food.

 Pain associated with pancreatitis may last from a few minutes to several hours at a time.
 In severe cases, discomfort from chronic pancreatitis could become constant.
 Your pain is likely to increase after you eat or when you’re lying down.
 Try sitting up or leaning forward to make yourself more comfortable.

-Your doctor will likely use a combination of blood tests and imaging scans to make a diagnosis.
-If you have acute pancreatitis, you’ll have severe abdominal pain and blood tests may show a rise in your level of pancreatic enzymes.
-Ultrasound, MRI, and CT scans can reveal the size of your pancreas and whether you have a blockage of the bile ducts.
-A fecal fat test can also determine if your stools have fat content that is higher than normal.
+Your doctor will likely use a combination of blood tests and imaging studies to make a diagnosis.
+If you have acute pancreatitis, you’ll have severe abdominal pain and blood tests may show a significant rise in your level of pancreatic enzymes.